 Missouri Nursing Programs and Degrees Guide

 The following guide will provide you with key information, including profiles of several undergraduate and graduate programs, on the many nursing programs available throughout the state of Missouri.
 Students often have the opportunity to choose from a range of specialties such as family nurse practitioner, nursing education, and leadership in nursing and healthcare systems.
 Online nursing programs provide a flexible, convenient alternative to earning a traditional nursing degree.
 The University of Central Missouri, for example, features a graduate nursing program that can be completed entirely online.
-In addition, many online universities, like Capella University, offer online programs leading to a bachelor’s or a master’s degree in nursing.
+In addition, many universities offer online programs leading to a bachelor’s or a master’s degree in nursing.

-- 26 colleges and universities offer an associate’s degree in nursing.
+- 23 colleges and universities offer an associate’s degree in nursing.

-- 35 colleges and universities offer a bachelor’s degree in nursing.
+- 33 colleges and universities offer a bachelor’s degree in nursing.

-- 17 colleges and universities offer a master’s or advanced degree in nursing.
+- 16 colleges and universities offer a master’s or advanced degree in nursing.

-- Highest graduation rate*: Truman State University 74%.1
+- Highest graduation rate*: Cox College 99%.1

-- Highest transfer-out rate*: Lincoln University 45%.1
+- Highest transfer-out rate*: Lincoln University 47%.1

-- Highest net price: Saint Louis University – Main Campus $33,572.1
+- Highest net price: Saint Louis University $33,910.1

-- Annual undergrad tuition range for schools in Missouri with a bachelor’s in nursing program: $6,739 – $36,090.2
+- Annual undergrad tuition range for schools in Missouri with a bachelor’s in nursing program: $8,700 – $33,812.2

-Bachelor’s in Nursing Programs in Missouri
+Bachelor’s in Nursing Programs

 Southeast Missouri State University’s Bachelor of Science in Nursing (BSN) program takes four years to complete with students typically only permitted to study on a full-time basis.
 The first two years of the program are dedicated to completing prerequisite coursework, and students enter the nursing major in the third year.
 Nursing curriculum, which includes mandatory clinical rotations, covers adult health, pediatric nursing, health assessment, nursing of the elderly, and the American health care system.
 Nursing students can become involved with such campus organizations as the Student Nurses Association and Sigma Theta Tau International.
 Graduates of the program are prepared to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).